 • Bots can help you learn more about your customers:

 Conversational bots can assist you in learning more about your consumers.
-They help you determine their needs and requirements, as well as the products or services that they are interested in, and make strategic decisions to optimise the experience.
+They help you determine their needs and requirements, as well as the products or services that they are interested in and make strategic decisions to optimize the experience.

 • Bots are salespeople: